godotengine/godot-docs/tutorials/animation/introduction.rst

 The update mode of a track tells Godot when to update the property values.
 This can be:

--  Continuous: Update the property on each frame
+-  **Continuous:** Update the property on each frame.
--  Discrete: Only update the property on keyframes
+-  **Discrete:** Only update the property on keyframes.
--  Trigger: Only update the property on keyframes or triggers
+-  **Trigger:** Only update the property on keyframes or triggers.
+   Triggers are a type of keyframe used by the ``current_animation`` property of a :ref:`class_AnimationPlayer`, and Animation Playback tracks.
--  Capture: The current value of a property is remembered, and it will blend with the first animation key found
+-  **Capture:** If the first keyframe's time is greater than ``0.0``, the current value of the property will be remembered and will be blended with the first animation key.
+For example, you could use the Capture mode to move a node that's located anywhere to a specific location.

 .. figure:: img/animation_track_rate.png
    :alt: Track mode